 - few drops of the Grapefruit Essential Oil

 And don’t forget the DIY foot scrubber!
 Just wrap some pretty paint chips around a sanding block from the hardware store and you’ve got an instant foot scrubber for crusty feet!
 (YUCK! lol).

-Just add it with the homemade face (or feet!) scrubs for a cute gift idea!
+Just add it to the homemade face (or feet!) scrubs for cute DIY gift ideas!

 This is a favorite of mine because it’s soooo easy!
 I did a DIY whiteboard for my mom’s 60th birthday and she loved it!
 It makes a great gift idea because people are always trying to get organized.
 And you can decorate it however you like.
 I stained my mom’s DIY whiteboard, but I painted mine pink for my basement office!
 You could even write a special message on the back to make it even more personalized!

 One of my blogger friends keeps asking me to make a DIY tablet holder for her wall, too.
 LOL.
 I’m thinking I need to make one and just surprise her (hope she’s not reading this!).
 They’re really easy to make as long as you have a jigsaw or some way of cutting 4 pieces of wood.
 But you could even make one out of picture frames, like one of my readers did!